What Is a Public Record Under Florida Law?

 Personal materials

-Personal materials of public employees are not public records, even when they sit on agency systems.
-A grocery list typed on a work laptop, a personal email between two coworkers about a weekend plan, a private photo stored in a personal cloud account, none of those becomes a public record because the device or account is agency-issued.
+Personal items of public employees are not public records.
+Even when they sit on agency systems.
+A grocery list typed on a work laptop.
+A personal email between two coworkers about a weekend plan.
+A private photo stored in a personal cloud account.
+None of those become public records just because the device or account is agency-issued.
 The line is whether the material crosses into official business.
 If it does, it converts.

 Drafts and notes (the wrinkle)

 Drafts are the most misunderstood category.
-The intuition is that a draft is unfinished, therefore not yet a record.
-That intuition is wrong in Florida.
-A draft created in the course of official business is generally a public record from the moment it exists.
-The agency may have its own internal label for the document, but that label does not control.
+The gut reaction: a draft is unfinished, so it is not yet a record.
+That gut reaction is wrong in Florida.
+A draft made in the course of official business is usually a public record from the moment it exists.
+The agency may have its own internal label for the document.
+That label does not control.
 If you can reach across the desk and see it, the public usually can too.

-Personal notes that an employee writes purely for their own thought process, never shared and never relied on for agency action, can fall outside the definition.
-The line is fact specific, and agencies often draw it too generously in their own favor.
+Personal notes an employee writes just for their own thought process can fall outside the rule.
+They have to be never shared.
+And never relied on for agency action.
+The line is fact-specific.
+Agencies often draw it too far in their own favor.

 Materials not made or received by an agency

 If the material was never made or received by an agency, it is not a public record.
-A private citizen's diary is not a public record, even if it discusses government.
-A private company's internal documents are not public records, even if the company contracts with the government.
-A private contractor's records can convert in some circumstances, especially when the contractor is performing a function the agency would otherwise perform itself, but the default for purely private material is that Chapter 119 does not reach it.
+A private citizen's diary is not a public record, even if it talks about the government.
+A private company's internal documents are not public records, even if the company has a contract with the government.
+A private contractor's records can convert in some cases.
+Especially when the contractor is doing a job the agency would otherwise do itself.
+But the default for purely private material is that Chapter 119 does not reach it.

 Why the definition matters for every other question

-Every Chapter 119 question starts with the same threshold: is the material a public record?
-If yes, the right of access under section 119.07(1)(a) attaches, the constitutional access right at article I, section 24 attaches, the exemptions are read narrowly, fee rules apply, and the enforcement framework at section 119.12 is available if the agency stalls or refuses.
+Every Chapter 119 question starts with the same threshold.
+Is the material a public record?
+If yes, several things kick in.
+The right of access under section 119.07(1)(a).
+The constitutional access right at article I, section 24.
+The exemptions read narrowly.
+The fee rules.
+And the enforcement tools at section 119.12 if the agency stalls or refuses.
 If no, none of that machinery applies.

-That is why agencies frequently fight the threshold.
+That is why agencies often fight the threshold.
 Calling something a non-record is the cleanest way to keep it out of public hands.
-Knowing the actual definition lets you push back.
-The statute is broad, the courts read it broadly, and the agency does not get the last word on what counts.
+Knowing the actual rule lets you push back.
+The statute is broad.
+The courts read it broadly.
+The agency does not get the last word on what counts.

-Once you know the material is a record, the next questions are practical: how to ask, what the agency can charge, how long they have, and what to do if they stall.
+Once you know the material is a record, the next questions are practical.
+How to ask.
+What the agency can charge.
+How long they have.
+And what to do if they stall.
 Start with how to file a request.
-If a particular medium is in play, the standalone pieces on emails as public records and texts as public records go deeper.
+If a certain medium is in play, the pieces on emails as public records and texts as public records go deeper.

 Frequently asked questions